Taiwan: Pariah and Poster Child | National Review

 They are also playing war games, increasing their drills in the vicinity of Taiwan, just to intimidate.

-Wanting to suppress the truth as much as possible, Beijing evicted reporters for the New York Times, the Washington Post, and the Wall Street Journal.
+Beijing, wanting to suppress the truth as much as possible, evicted reporters for the New York Times, the Washington Post, and the Wall Street Journal.
 Taiwan’s foreign minister, Joseph Wu, lost no time in inviting the reporters to come work from Taiwan — “a beacon of freedom and democracy.”

-If Taiwan emerges from the coronavirus more appreciated — and the Chinese government more appreciated for its villainy — that will be an outcome to hail, even if so much else is dark.
+So, Taiwan is up and Beijing is down, to the extent that Taiwan can be truly up against this Goliath.
+Mab Huang, of Soochow University, points out that Taiwan need not pick quarrels with China right now.
+Events can take their course.
+I think of an adage sometimes attributed to Napoleon: “Never interrupt your enemy when he is making a mistake.”

-Note: Editor’s Note: This is an expanded version of a piece we have published in the current issue of National Review.
+Earlier, I spoke of “having a good war.”
+If Taiwan emerges from this “war,” this pandemic, more appreciated by the world — and if the Chinese government emerges more appreciated for its villainy — then this will be an outcome to hail, even if so much else is dark.